Zimtra-SEZC/hugo/content/blogposts/trader-spotlight-q-a-with-jordan-dimitrov.md

 * **Jordan, first things first.
 Big congratulations on the arrival of your baby girl!
 How has fatherhood impacted your approach to trading and life in general?**

   Thank you!
 Becoming a father has been a life-changing experience.
 It’s brought a new sense of responsibility and purpose to everything I do, including trading.
-I’m want to be more disciplined and focused than ever, as I want to set an example for my daughter.
+I want to be more disciplined and focused than ever, as I want to set an example for my daughter.
 Fatherhood has also helped me appreciate the importance of balance—ensuring I allocate time for both my family and my trading career.
 It’s a powerful motivator to push for even greater success while maintaining stability.
 * **What do you enjoy outside of trading?
 Do you have any hobbies or activities that help you unwind and maintain balance in your life?**

   Outside of trading, I enjoy spending quality time with my family, especially now with my daughter.
 I also like to stay active—whether it’s hitting the gym, going for long walks, or playing sports.
 Physical activity helps me clear my mind and recharge.
 Additionally, I have a keen interest in reading and learning new things, particularly in areas that help me grow both as a trader and as a person.